nats-io/nats.net.v1/README.md

 * NATSMaxPayloadException - The exception that is thrown when a message payload exceeds what the maximum configured.
 * NATSBadSubscriptionException - The exception that is thrown when a subscriber operation is performed on an invalid subscriber.
 * NATSTimeoutException - The exception that is thrown when a NATS operation times out.
+* NATSJetStreamStatusException - The exception that is thrown when a JetStream subscription detects an exceptional or unknown status

 ## JetStream

 Publishing and subscribing to JetStream enabled servers is straightforward.
 A